polkadot-fellows/xcm-format/README.md

 ### `ReportHolding`

-Send a `QueryResponse` XCM message with the `assets` value equal to the holding contents, or a portion thereof.
+Report to a given destination the contents of the Holding Register.
+A `QueryResponse` message of type `Assets` is sent to the described destination.

 Operands:

-- `query_id: QueryId`: The value to be used for the `query_id` field of the `QueryResponse` message.
-- `destination: MultiLocation`: The location to where the `QueryResponse` message should be sent.
+- `response_info: QueryResponseInfo`: Information for making the response.
-- `assets: MultiAssetFilter`: A filter for the assets that should be reported back.
+ `assets: MultiAssetFilter`: A filter for the assets that should be reported back.
+The assets reported back will be, asset-wise, *the lesser of this value and the holding register*.
+No wildcards will be used when reporting assets back.
-- `max_response_weight: Weight`: The value to be used for the `max_weight` field of the `QueryResponse` message.

 Kind: *Instruction*